PhiTux/DailyTxT/README.md

 2.0.0-testing.4 (2025-10-22)
 - Fixed a bug, that showed wrong weekdays in the calendar
 - Added a feature to choose the first day of the week (Monday or Sunday) in the settings.
+- When a date is selected, the cursor is now placed at the end of the text (not at the beginning).
+- CSS fixes

 2.0.0-testing.3 (2025-10-13)
 - Updated the migration process in the frontend.
 When migration fails on serverside, the user now gets notified.